aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 Then you can systematically compare the results of all the public methods.
 You can in particular do this for your shortest path algorithm.

+Here are some other things to test:

+- if (a, b) is in edges(), both a and b are in vertices()
+- if (a, b) is an edge, so is also (b, a)
+- the shortest path from a to b is the reverse of the shortest path from b to a

 We may collect more testing hints here even after publishing the lab.